1nlandempire/JEMAP/README.md

 # JEMAP
-Implementation code for 'Jointly Estimation of Microstructure Maps Across Acquisition Protocols'
+Implementation code for 'Jointly Estimation of Microstructure Maps Across Acquisition Protocols'I The code will be uploaded soon...